You have seen that within two day it comes into being, the paschal feast, and the child of humanity gives himself over into the staking.

-The most powerful symbol in modern Christianity, that cross of two elements, is never used by Christ himself.
+The most powerful symbol in modern Christianity, that cross of two elements, is never used by Jesus himself.
 Though he foretells the manner of his own death, he doesn't use the term for "cross," which in Greek would have been a word like chiazô.
 What is likely is that, in the era, the term the people in the region used to describe the particular form of death was being "staked" rather than being "crucified" though the term "crucified" was generally used in Rome itself.

 Οἴδατε (verb 2nd pl perf ind act) "Ye know" is from oida which is a form of eido, (eido) which means "to see", "to examine", "to perceive", "to behold", "to know how to do", "to see with the mind's eye," and "to know."

 μετὰ "After" is from meta, which means "with", "in the midst of", "among", "between", "in common", "along with", "by the aid of", "in one's dealings with", "into the middle of", "coming into", "in pursuit of", "after", "behind", "according to," and "next afterward." --